ajahne/blog/_drafts/2018-10-14-CTO-meetup-options-for-scaling-team-beyond-nyc.md

 - Junior developers doesn’t work
 - If less than 7 years, then do not hire
 - Takes a level or professional experience
-- Do your diligence, research the company, laws and people
+- Do your diligence, research the company, laws and the people you are looking to work with
 - Design the teams first to create the architecture you want to create
 - Have to have good leadership in place.
-Need a partner you can trust?
+Need a partner you can trust.
 - When distributed - learn local labor laws.
 Hire contractors, they start sole proprietor for the developers, creates them as exclusive contractor
 - Getting teams independent, avoid spreading work amongst teams
 - Vertically align teams to areas of business and make sure everyone they need is collocated
-- Regularly send people from NYC to Belfast
+- Regularly have people meet in person (e.g. send people from NYC to Belfast)
 - Document everything (e.g. "If not written down, it doesn't exist")

-## creating a culture
-- what do the people think about
-- What do people feel
-- How do we align with the culture
-- Generally hiring in areas that do not have startups
-- Bring people out to New York for 1-2 weeks
-- Have video calls (put people’s camera on)
-- People are social animals
-- Need a balance between people who smile and people who are great engineers
-- Find people who get and appreciate taking on the challenge
-- Fly people back and forth

-## management
-- Video code reviews, not just code review bully
-- One on one always video
-- 360 email people that work with and collect it
-- Anonymize it
-- Constructive and reinforcing
-- 180 days
-- Team level
-- Manager leave
-- You as and execuiton person
-- 90% is lead by person
-- Then 360
-- Then manager
-- 2-4 hours per person
-- Engineering managers of the partners
-- If work with a partner do not do performance management
-- At the end of the day do not employee them
-- Would have to review if paying a hire rate

-## challenges
+## Challenges
 - Architecture is hard - cannot share white board
 - communication
 - Found no matter what city, run into a scaling problem